CharJon/GeCO/README.md

 knapsack.yang_instance(5, seed=1)
 ```
-This, as all generators inside the `mips` subpackage, return a PySCIPOPT model that makes use of the SCIP mixed integer programming solver, refer to their docs to learn how to set params, solve the instance and a lot more.
+This, as all generators inside the `mips` subpackage, return a `PySCIPOpt` model that makes use of the SCIP mixed integer programming solver, refer to their docs to learn how to set params, solve the instance and a lot more.

 ### Randomization
 As you might have noticed the generator function has a seed parameter, as a matter of fact this is common through out all generators that exhibit random behavior, it is used to preserve the random state, in order to get a random instance each time you can use `seed=None`.